Battle of Aquilonia: History

-After the battle, the Samnites fled into the city of Aquilonia itself, and their camp.
-The camp was captured and looted by the Romans, while taking the city itself proved more difficult.
-The city was eventually taken, with many of the Samnite survivors being slaughtered in the fighting.
+The Roman and Samnite infantry started the battle.
+The Romans fought aggressively forcing the Samnites onto the defensive.
+The Samnites had to bring up their second line to keep the Romans from breaking through.
+When they were fully engaged a cloud of dust rose up behind the Samnite right, it was Nautius's detachment.
+While being no more than 1,200 in number they made a much larger dust cloud because of the camp followers on the pack animals who were behind them and were dragging leafy bows across the ground stirring up the dust, creating the effect of a larger army.

+The Samnites and the Roman regulars (who had not been informed of the plan) were convinced that the army of Spurius Carvilius Maximus had come to take the Samnites in the flank.
+The Roman commanders spurred their men on to defeat the enemy before the other army arrived and could share in their glory.
+Nautius and his cohorts attacked the Samnites in the rear.
+On the flanks the Roman and allied cavalry, commanded by Caudicius and Trebonius, now charged their opponents, some of the Samnite cavalry broke and routed, fleeing from the battlefield.
+This allowed the Roman cavalry commanders to send some of their men to attack the flanks of the Samnite infantry.
+The Samnite infantry held on for some time, but eventually they broke and fled.

+The Samnites fled towards their camp and to the city of Aquilonia itself.
+Volumnius pursued the Samnites to their camp which he captured.
+Scipio, meanwhile, made his way to Aquilonia, but was unable to take the city.
+During the night most of the Samnites left and the next day the city was taken.
 The loot taken from the Samnites was so extravagant, according to Livy, that there was enough gold and silver to decorate all the public buildings of Rome, with some left over to decorate the public buildings of other Roman cities as well.

 Papirius Cursor was unanimously decreed a triumph, and a period of seven days thanksgiving was declared in his honor.

 Site of the battle

 The precise site is unknown, but the probable location would be between modern regions Lazio and Molise.
 There was also a Roman city called Aquilonia, which is modern Lacedonia in Campania, so it was previously supposed it was the site of the battle.
 Because of this, in 1861, the neighbouring town of Carbonara was renamed Aquilonia.